.NET Binary Reverse Engineering: Part 1

 CIL Code Post-mortem Analysis

 CIL is much easier to understand and interpret compared to assembly language.
-The contents of source code in CIL programming is case sensitive like C# but the statements are not terminated with a semicolon.
+The contents of source code in CIL programming are case sensitive like C# but the statements are not terminated with a semicolon.
 Apart from that, the most significant part of a CIL application is dotted prefixed directives and actual executable source code.
-There are several categories of directives proposed by the .NET CLR such as Assembly, Class, Method.
+There are several categories of directives proposed by the .NET CLR such as Assembly, Class, and Method.

-In order to understand the CIL code directive, we shall write a console application using the Xamarin Studio that adds two integer types.
+To understand the CIL code directive, we shall write a console application using the Xamarin Studio that adds two integer types.
 Although we can develop such an application using other code editors, Xamarin Studio provides more functionality and facilities in terms of writing crucial IL coding rather than other editors.

 So first open the Xamarin Studio and select New Solution from the File menu.
 Then choose IL type Console Project from the project templates as in the following.